MateuxDotDev/tiny-img/notification-service/adr/ADR1.md

-# ADR 1: Socket.io as WebSocket Library
+# ADR 1: Quarkus as Backend Framework

-Socket.io is performant, reliable, and has a rich ecosystem of libraries and tools that will help us build a secure and scalable WebSocket server.
+Quarkus was created to enable Java developers to create applications for a modern, cloud-native world.
+Quarkus is a Kubernetes-native Java framework tailored for GraalVM and HotSpot, crafted from best-of-breed Java libraries and standards.
+The goal is to make Java the leading platform in Kubernetes and serverless environments while offering developers a framework to address a wider range of distributed application architectures.

 ## Decision

-Socket.io will be used as the WebSocket library for the image processing application.
+Use Quarkus as the backend framework for the auth service.

 ## Rationale

-Socket.io became the industry standard for building real-time applications.
+Simple, fast, lightweight and able to generate native executables.
+Quarkus is a great choice for building the backend of the auth service because it is well-suited for building scalable and reliable applications.

 ## Status

-Proposed
+Accepted

 ## Consequences

-- Clients must use Socket.io to connect to the WebSocket server.
+- Quarkus will be used for building the backend of the auth service.
-- All WebSocket related tasks will be done using Socket.io.
+- Extensions must be compatible with Quarkus.